 Type 5 to Type 14 (19431977), issuing authority The Central Bank of Ireland

-From Type 11 (1961) Sterling Promise discontinued from all banknotes, although the Irish currency continued to be linked on a par basis to Sterling.
+From Type 11 (1961) the Sterling Promise was discontinued from all Lady Lavery Irish banknotes, although the Irish currency continued to be linked on a par basis to Sterling.

-For the first four denominations, Ten Shillings through to Ten Pounds, the smile on the faces of the River Gods broadens with ascending value.
+Interestingly, for the first four denominations of the Lady Lavery banknotes, Ten Shillings through to Ten Pounds, the smile on the faces of the River Gods broadens with ascending value.
 This may or may not be intentional.
 From the Twenty Pound note upwards however, the faces maintain a more serious disposition.

-The following River Masks were selected for the reverse of the banknotes [2.
+The following River Masks were selected for the reverse of the Lady Lavery series banknotes [2.
 Moynihan 1975, p.
-127]
+127].
+The location on the Custom House of each of the masks used is indicated in the diagram below.

-Illustrated below are the River Masks used on the reverses of the Legal Tender Notes.
+Illustrated below are the River Masks used on the reverses of the Lady Lavery series Irish Legal Tender Notes.
+The diagram of mask locations on the Custom House is based on that by Leask [4. p.189].

-Dimensions are from actual measurement of notes, dated 10.9.28.
+Dimensions are from actual measurement of Lady Lavery notes, dated 10.9.28.

 The dimensions tended to vary by up to several millimetres, depending on the cut.
 On some earlier notes, the cut has been seen quite off-square.